Joncallim/2048-Learner/Notes/Reinforcement Learning.md

 The simplest way (programmatically) to optimised the hyperparameters is to create a comprehensive search function (like a grid search) that selects the parameters that will results in the best reward-to-time-step ratio.
 This will aid in selecting parameters that can get the maximum reward in as short a time as possible.

 The number of penalties corresponding to the hyperparameters value combination can also be tracked as well, since this can be a deciding factor.
 Genetic algorithms can be also used to optimise the hyperparameter values - But that may beyond the scope of this short write-up.

+## Final Notes

+Q-Learning is by far one of the simplest Reinforcement Learning algorithms.
+However, as the number of states increases, it becomes difficult to implement using a Q-table since the size of the table would be huge.

+Deep Reinforcement Learning makes use of DNNs instead of the standard Q-Table to take in state information and actions to the input layer, and learns to output the right action over time.

+Some other techniques (like CNNs) can also be used to interpret information and extract it from a game to allow an agent to control a game.